jasontthai/jasontthai.github.io/_posts/2019-06-05-thoughts-on-url-shortener-service.md

 ![tinyalias](/assets/img/tinyalias.png)

 TinyAlias is no longer in service but I am still hosting it on Heroku so you can try out its functionality.

-Access the heroku app here: [https://tinyalias.herokuapp.com](https://tinyalias.herokuapp.com) (It may take sometimes to wake up since this service is now hosted for free)
+Access the heroku app here: [https://tinyalias.herokuapp.com](https://tinyalias.herokuapp.com) (It may take sometimes to wake up since this service is now hosted for free).

+You can also view the source code here: [https://github.com/zirius/tinyalias](https://github.com/zirius/tinyalias)

 After hosting my own custom url shortener service [TinyAlias](https://tinyalias.com) for about 6 months, I learned a few things: